 Natasha has studied in Kuala Lumpur, New Zealand and London and has a law degree from the London School of Economics (LSE), with a special focus on European Union and international law.

-She began her career as an entrepreneur in the cargo, logistics and airfield ground lighting space and subsequently ran the Malaysia-Europe Forum (MEF), a not-for-profit organisation as its Executive Director, responsible for improving relations and bilateral understanding between Malaysia and Europe in areas relating to business and trade.
+She also previously ran the Malaysia-Europe Forum, a not-for-profit organisation as its Executive Director, responsible for improving relations and bilateral understanding between Malaysia and Europe in areas relating to business and trade.

 Natasha has always been passionate about working on cross-border initiatives and has in the past, sat as Malaysia’s representative on the Asia Low Emission Development Strategies (LEDS) Partnership Steering Committee, which is a voluntary regional network set up by USAID to support and promote low-emission development across Asia and the Pacific region.
 Since 2015, Natasha has represented Malaysia on the Business Women’s Working Group within the ASEAN Business Advisory Council (ASEAN-BAC).

 WR Malaysia are proud to announce that we have partnered with YTL Construction and UniKL for an online knowledge sharing session in conjunction with the International Day of Women and Girls in Science 2021.

 The session will celebrate the day and discuss topics related to the rail industry and STEM with more than 200 students from UniKL.